Join the AHSA.

 Once you have printed and signed your Application Form, you may send it by post (address below) or you may bring it to a monthly meeting.
 Then you are requested to pay in Australian currency, via the following methods:

-- Via the online store – See the Merchandise section of this website
+- Via the online store – Go to the “Store” section of this website on the top menu

 - International Money Order